Persecution of pagans in the late Roman Empire: Long, slow demise

 The modern alternative is the "long view", first stated by Peter Brown, whom The Oxford Handbook of Late Antiquity calls the "pioneer" who inspired the study of Late Antiquity as a field in itself, and whose work remains seminal.
 Brown used anthropological models, rather than political or economic ones, to study the cultural history of the period.
-He said polytheism experienced a "long slow" demise that lasted from the 200s into the 600s:
+He said polytheism experienced a "long slow" demise that lasted from the 200s into the 600s.

-The Christian church believed that victory over the "false gods" had begun with Jesus; they marked the conversion of Constantine as the end — the final fulfillment — of this heavenly victory, even though Christians were only about 15–18% of the empire's population at the time of Constantine's conversion.
+The Christian church believed that the dominance over other philosophies had begun with Jesus; they marked the conversion of Constantine as the end — the final fulfillment — of this heavenly victory, even though Christians were only about 15–18% of the empire's population at the time of Constantine's conversion.
 This narrative imposed a firm closure within the Christian literature on what, according to Pierre Chuvin, had in reality been a "wavering century."